Morse village, LA

 - How often is Morse village data refreshed?

-- Census data refreshes annually with the ACS 5-year release.
-Business data (names, ratings, websites, phone numbers) runs on a 14-day cache cycle for any business that's been touched by a user scan.
-The most recent refresh on Morse village's Census row was April 2026.
+- Demographic data refreshes annually.
+Business data (names, ratings, websites, phone numbers) is re-checked on a regular cycle for any business that's been touched by a user scan.
+The most recent refresh on Morse village's demographic row was April 2026.

 - Can I export Morse village prospects to GoHighLevel, HubSpot, or Instantly?